hicommonwealth/commonwealth/knowledge_base/E2E-Tests.md

 # Overview

-E2e tests are tests that are ran as if the user was clicking around on the webpage.
-E2e tests are written in the playwright framework.
+Unlike unit or integration tests, e2e tests assewss an app from the user’s perspective, locating and interacting with elements on rendered pages.
+E2e tests are written in the Playwright framework.

 # Running e2e tests

 ## Locally

 To run e2e tests locally you need to first run `e2e-start-server`.
 When the server is ready run `test-e2e`.

-* `e2e-start-server`: Starts the server and injects a mocked metamask object.
+-  `e2e-start-server`: Starts the server and injects a mocked metamask object.
 It allows you to have a default metamask account without needing to have the metamask extension installed.
-* `test-e2e`: Runs playwright on all the tests in the e2e folder.
+- `test-e2e`: Runs playwright on all the tests in the e2e folder.

 ## On CI

 Because we can not be there to manually check if the server had started, we rely on the `wait-server` to wait for the server to be ready before we run the `test-e2e`.

-# Writing e2e Tests
+# Writing E2e Tests

+E2e tests are written in the Playwright framework.

+The Playwright Inspector's auto-gen functionality allows you to interact (as you normally would) with the site, constructing a series of tests that replicate your interactions.

 ## File Structure